 ICRI Nepal partners with local, national, and multinational corporations to develop corporate social responsibility initiatives.
 ICRI links participating companies to grassroots community-based organizations, and works to bring new collaborators into the dialogue on how to best serve vulnerable families and communities in Nepal.
 Read more about the Alliance for Corporate Social Responsibility here.

-- creating an area where children of formative ages get adequate space for physical and mental stimulation
+creating an area where children of formative ages get adequate space for physical and mental stimulation,

-introducing state-of-the-art training delivery and mentoring, guidance, and assistance
+introducing state-of-the-art training delivery and mentoring, guidance, and assistance.

 584 prisoners and their families have received HIV/AIDS prevention, care, and treatment support.

-Over 19 companies have developed corporate social responsibility initiatives in conjunction with ICRI Nepal.
+19 companies have developed corporate social responsibility initiatives in conjunction with ICRI Nepal.